Flavio-Mangione/Steam-Videogames-Reviews/README.md

 ## Information about the Algorithm

-You are given two positive integers, \( n \) (where 1 ≤ n ≤ 10^9) and and k (where q ≤ k ≤ 100).Your task is to express n as the sum of k positive integers, all having the same parity (i.e., all have the same remainder when divided by 2, meaning they are either all even or all odd).
+You are given two positive integers, \( n \) (where 1 ≤ n ≤ 10^9) and k (where q ≤ k ≤ 100).Your task is to express n as the sum of k positive integers, all having the same parity (i.e., all have the same remainder when divided by 2, meaning they are either all even or all odd).
 In other words, find a₁, a₂, ..., aₖ, each aᵢ > 0, such that n = a₁ + a₂ + ... + aₖ, and all aᵢ simultaneously are either even or odd.
 If it's impossible to represent n in this way, report that no such representation exists.

 ### Input